 Christmas is in full swing and we’re crafting up a storm!
 Decorate your Christmas tree with your own handmade DIY Macrame Ornament!
-You can buy our limited edition kit here, or use the supplies listed below!

 - 18 feet of White Linen Macrame Cord